tomaCezar1/BarberShop_website/README.md

 Deployement link (Netlify) : https://barbershop-website-cezar.netlify.app/

-Barbershop styled website
+A barbershop-styled website.

+It has the following characteristics :

+- Pure HTML, CSS, JavaScript Code
--- Mobile Responsive
+- Mobile Responsive
--- Glide.js
--- Maps API
+- Glide.js for a slideshow (hard-coded version has been built too)
+- Utilizes Mapbox API to display a map